ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 }
 ```

 The config key is `hello.user.name`.
-To pass a value to this config from CLI we can run following command.
+To pass a value to this config from the CLI, we can run the following command.
 The `-e` argument passes the key and value to the program.
 ```bash
 ballerina run main.bal -e hello.user.name=Ballerina
 Hello, Ballerina !
 ```

 #### Sourcing Environment Parameters
 The value can be passed as an environment variable as well.
-Here as the value we are passing the name of environment variable with `@env:{}` syntax.
+Here as the value we are passing the name of the environment variable with the `@env:{}` syntax.

 ```bash
 export NAME=Ballerina